rose-lake/haskell-io/README.md

 - My own implementation of the classic!

 ## mastermind v1 and v2
-- Several different implementations created and extended collaboratively by our Recurse Center Haskell Study Group, Spring 2020.
+- Several implementations created and extended collaboratively by our Recurse Center Haskell Study Group, Spring 2020.